gatsbyjs/gatsby/docs/blog/2019-06-26-live-preview-for-drupal/index.md

 ### Step 3: Enable JSON API in Drupal

-Let’s make our transition in to Drupal.
+Let's make our transition in to Drupal.
 First things first, enable the JSON API in your Drupal instance.
 Then get the Gatsby Preview module at [this link on drupal.org](https://www.drupal.org/project/gatsby).

 Install the module and enable it on your Drupal instance.
-Configuring the Drupal module is straightforward: under ‘Configuration > System’, you should now have the option for ‘Gatsby Live Preview Settings’.
-The URL you copied earlier from your Gatsby Cloud instance can be pasted into the ‘Gatsby Preview Server URL’ field in Drupal and saved.
+Configuring the Drupal module is straightforward: under 'Configuration > System', you should now have the option for 'Gatsby Live Preview Settings'.
+The URL you copied earlier from your Gatsby Cloud instance can be pasted into the 'Gatsby Preview Server URL' field in Drupal and saved.

 Now you're all set up to use Preview!
 Make a change to your content, press Save, and watch as Gatsby updates before Drupal even notifies you that your changes have been saved.